mvpoirier/mvpoirier.github.io/portfolio.md

 - [x] **Teaching resources** to support learning
 - [x] Evidence of **after-school programs**
 - [x] Extracurricular **activities and interests**
-- [ ] *Photos with students aren't shared due to privacy concerns*
-- [ ] *Additional evidence, photos, and updated CV/résumé are available on request*

 ---